codecircuit/minstructor/doc/minstructor.md

 :   Seconds between two job submissions.
 This flag only has an effect if
     a job scheduling system (e.g. Slurm) is chosen as back end.

--o, \--output-dir *path*[*prefix*]
+-o, \--output-dir *path*
 :   Directory where all output files, which contain the stdout of
     your binary, will be saved.
-    Generally you want to save the output files in an empty directory, as there can be a lot of them.
-If you also give a *prefix* the output file names are going to have that *prefix*.
-E.g.
-    */var/data*, */var/data/*, */var/data/foo*,
-    where the last example will generate output files with a *foo* prefix, if *foo* is not the name of a directory. *minstructor* chooses the indices of output files consecutive without overwriting any existing files (see **EXAMPLE**).
+If the trailing directory does not exist, it will be created.
+Within the given directory `minstructor` will create one directory for each execution of `minstructor` (see **EXAMPLE**).

 \--verbose-fnames
 :   Add the values of the current parameters to the output file name.